metrorailings/OwlBlog/content/posts/week-8-quick-insights.md

 To the Bears credit, their offense found themselves in the red zone on five different occasions in the first half.
 And yet, not a single touchdown was scored.
 Sure, Trubisky could be to blame for the offense's ineptitude for the red zone, but I'm also seeing Matt Nagy's gimmick plays and goal-to-go plays fail to move the ball past the goal line.
 This Bears offense is hopeless if it needs to rely on Trubisky dropping back to pass, which seems more and more to be the case as teams have gotten a beat on the exotic plays the Bears like to run.

+The Bears finally strung together a quality touchdown drive, mainly by calling 6 straight runs and then using some drive momentum on a deep throw to Allen Robinson.

 ***

 ## Jets @ Jaguars